- Self-Directed IRAs

-The ability to receive a tax deduction on IRA contributions depends on a variety of factors, including: the type of account, whether you’re covered by an employer-sponsored retirement plan, and your income.
+Whether you receive a tax deduction on an IRA contribution depends on a variety of factors including the type of account, whether you’re covered by an employer-sponsored retirement plan, and your income.

 Also outlined are several other tax-deferred accounts with the potential for tax-deductible contributions.